brimdata/zui/apps/zui/CODE.md

 _Query Session_

-This is a type of page that a tab can hold it the app.
-The page contains an editor pane, a results pane, and an inspector with various tabs related to querying data.
-These are session history, global history, data details, columns, and more.
+This is a type of page that a tab can hold in the app.
+The page contains an editor pane, a results pane, and a details pane.
+The detail pane holds tabs for session history, global history, data details, columns, and more.
+When you "run a query" it will get the active editor snapshot, save it under the session id, then navigate the location to that newly saved snapshot id.
+When a query session loads a url, it will always look for the snapshot id living under its own session id.
+If there is a named query id in the url as well, it will display the name in the editor header.
+However, each session only pulls from it's own collection of snapshots, not the named query snapshots.
+Therefore, every time a session navigates, the snapshot id it's loading must belong to that session id.

-_Query_
+_Named Query_

-A query in the app is like a container object.
-It holds the name and id of the query.
+A named query in the app is a container object.
+It holds a name and id.
 It does not contain the zed code.
-Those are stored in a EditorSnapshot.
-Each Query has many EditorSnapshots, showing the history of that query.
+Those are stored in editor snapshots.
+Each named query has many editor snapshots, showing the previous versions of the named query.
+However, when viewing a named query in a query session, the session will create its own copy of the named query's most recent editor snapshot.
+Then it will navigate to the newly copied snapshot id.

 _Editor Snapshot_ - formerly QueryVersion

 This is an object that represents the state of a query editor at a given point in time.
 It contains fields like: pins, value, createdAt, lastRanAt, and queryId.
 The editor snapshot object will belong to either a named query, or a session query.

+> The usage of this term incomplete.
+There may still be references to old names.
+The above is the target we are now aiming for.

 _Query Text_